 Walsall Council is required by law to keep a register of these applications, in both electronic and paper form.
 The register must be available for inspection by the public on this website, and in paper form at the First Stop Shop during opening times.

-The register must contain certain details for each application.
-These details are:
+The register must contain the following details for each application:

-Please contact the Rights of Way Team if you require further information about this procedure, for example the evidence which is required.
+Contact the Public Rights of Way team if you require further information about this procedure, for example the evidence which is required.
 User evidence forms can be provided to act as a guide for anyone wishing to make an application.